Zack-ai-data/etl-data-pipeline/README.md

 | SQL | Flattened columns | Jan_25_sales_qty_contribution_by_category, Feb_25_... |
 | Python | Multi-level pivot (month grouped above metrics) | Jan-25 → [sales_qty, sales_amt, sales_cost, profit] |

-✅ All calculated values have been verified identical to the reference sql_test-expected.
+✅ All calculated values have been verified identical to the reference (`sql_test-expected`).
-The only difference lies in table presentation, not in the underlying data or logic.
+Only the visual structure differs — the underlying logic and results remain consistent.

+> Percentage Display Clarification
+> In the provided Excel reference (`sql_test-expected`), contribution metrics are displayed as percentages (e.g., 45%).
+> In both SQL and Python outputs, these values are represented in decimal form (e.g., 0.45).
+> The numerical values are equivalent which only the formatting differs.

+✅ This approach preserves numeric precision during computation and ensures accurate comparisons across systems.

 ---